Kamppi: War and renovation

+Today

+The Helsinki Metro reached Kamppi in 1983.
+In the 1990s, many buildings located in Kamppi were renovated and taken back to use, including the Lasipalatsi building (1937) which is today full of restaurants and cafés and the Tennispalatsi building (1952) transformed from a sports hall to a cinema.

-The reputable Ressu Upper Secondary School as well as the Helsinki Old Church and its adjacent park are located in the district of Kamppi.
+The reputable Ressu Upper Secondary School with an English-language International Baccalaureate line in addition to Finnish-language teaching, as well as the Helsinki Old Church and its adjacent park are located in the district of Kamppi.
 There are also two hotels in Kamppi area: Hotel Marski and Hotel Torni.

+In July 2002 the Kamppi car bomb exploded in Kamppi.
+The act proved to be a contract killing, causing three men to be sentenced to life imprisonment.

 The central bus station of Helsinki is located in a modern terminal built entirely underground in Kamppi, and the Helsinki railway station is located only a few hundred metres away.
 A popular destination in Kamppi is Tennispalatsi, the largest cinema multiplex in Helsinki.

 Since August 2002, the centre of Kamppi was occupied by the largest single construction site in the history of Finland.
 The first phase of the project, the underground bus terminal, was opened to the public in June 2005.
 Completed in March 2006, the Kamppi Center also houses high-quality apartments and a large shopping mall.
 In 2012 the Kamppi Chapel was opened on the other end of Narinkka Square.

+A railway station has been planned for Kamppi as part of the Helsinki City Rail Loop.